RK: Good to have you Daudi, you and I go way back. Welcome to #360Mentor

 DM: Exactly.
 Or you are just glad that you are in school.
 It changes you in very many ways consciously and unconsciously.

 DM: I cannot think of one seminal event, Robert.
 I can think of a series of things that made me want to become a lawyer.
 Those things included the various injustices that I saw occurring at various levels in the 80s.
-Initially I wanted to be a pilot like most kids.
+Initially, I wanted to be a pilot like most kids.
 I subsequently decided that I wanted to be a doctor.
-That was informed by the fact that I was asthmatic and slightly a sickly kid who spent a lot of time with doctors.
+That was informed by the fact that I was an asthmatic and slightly sickly kid who spent a lot of time with doctors.
 But also a number of my mother’s siblings including the late Prof. Kanyerezi who was a role model and a father figure for me was a doctor.
 So I wanted to be a doctor.
 My cousin Dr Nandi Kanyerezi who was here before doesn’t know that I also wanted to be a doctor.
-That was me aspiring to professionalism looking at people exercising skill, exercising judgement, being humane and being admired made me want to be one.
+That was me aspiring for professionalism looking at people exercising skill, exercising judgment, being humane, and being admired made me want to be one.

 I quickly realized that being a doctor required me to understand maths and sciences.
 To be very honest, I was and I have been very good at many things but not maths.
 So I then moved quickly into something that was close to me; being a lawyer.
 And the urge to be a lawyer was kind of sharpened by the urge to represent people who had problems.
 People who were in trouble.
 And also bring justice where there was no justice.
 One of the earlier incidents I can think of was in P6.
 We were unfairly punished by a teacher called Mrs. Ndyabagye.
 I went home and I wrote Mrs Ndyabagye a letter which I showed to my mother.
 I credit my mum for having let me take the letter to Mrs Ndabyagye because I was complaining of injustice.
 I think she had not given us a hearing.
 I was advocating against collective punishment of something I was sure I was not part of.
 I pinned the letter on the notice board and I put my name on it.